Comberton: Community

 Comberton has a population of about 2,300, down from 2,400 in 2011.
-It has a pub, The Three Horseshoes, a Co-Op, a post office, a recreation ground, a doctor's surgery, a dentist's surgery, and two churches: the Church of England St Mary's, a Grade I listed Early English-style building dating from the 13th century, and a Baptist church dating from 1868.
+It has a pub, The Three Horseshoes, a Co-Op, a post office, a recreation ground, a doctor's surgery, a dentist's surgery, two churches and a coffee shop: Church of England St Mary's, a Grade I listed Early English-style building dating from the 13th century, and a Baptist church dating from 1868.
 The village has a playgroup, a nursery, the Meridian Primary School, Comberton Village College, and the Comberton Sixth Form.
 The latter two are part of the Cam Academy Trust.

 The four corners of the crossroads at the village centre house the village pond with resident ducks, Comberton Playgroup, a large farm house, Cross Farm, and the former village store, now a dental surgery.

 From the 1930s onward, Cross Farm was home to the literary journalist and writer Lyn Irvine and her husband, Cambridge mathematician Max Newman.
 The hamlet of Green End, just north of the crossroads, was named after the landowner Sir Henry Green (d.1370), Chief Justice of the King's Bench 1361–1365.
 The current Manor House at Green End dates back to the late 16th century.